openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Issuer Metadata {#server_metadata_ldp_vc}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters):
+The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credential_configurations_supported` parameter in addition to those defined in (#credential-issuer-parameters):

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following three sub claims:
   * `@context`: REQUIRED.
 Array as defined in [@VC_DATA], Section 4.1.